kjpgit/techdemo/lambda_dns_benchmark/README.md

 Results with a concurrency of 256, in a VPC

-  * A cacheable request (foo.somewhere.com) can do about 1000/sec per lambda.
+  * A cacheable request (foo.somewhere.com) can do about 1000/sec per Lambda (250-300K/sec total).

   * A non-cacheable request ($randomuuid.somewhere.com) only does 40/sec per Lambda!
 (25x less)